darkzeroman/Notes/MachineLearningInAction.md

 Start with the weights all set to 1
 For each piece of data in the dataset:	Calculate the gradient of one piece of data 	Update the weights vector by alpha*gradient 	Return the weights vector
 ```
+Examples: horse fatalities from colic

+Logistic regression is finding best-fit parameters to a nonlinear function called the sigmoid.

 ### Chapter 6: Support Vector Machines (SVM)
 * Pros: Low generalization error, computationally inexpensive, easy to interpret results